alexdevero/alex-devero-blog/blog-archives/archive-18/04-03-19--getting-started-with-ruby-the-easy-way-pt8.md

-# Getting started with Ruby – The Easy Way Pt8
+# Getting Started With Ruby the Easy Way Pt8 - OOP Pt2

 Another part of Getting started with Ruby series just arrived!
 Learn about concepts such as instance and class variables and methods, accessors and ...
 The self.
 Expand your knowledge of Ruby and object-oriented programming.
 Take the next step to becoming a Ruby programmer.
 You are closer than ever before!